FBI raid on Donald Trump: "Top Secret" documents found

 Raid on Donald Trump: FBI apparently confiscated twelve boxes

-According to US media reports, there was then a further exchange between investigators and Trump’s lawyers.
+After that, according to US media reports, there was a further exchange between investigators and Trump’s lawyers.
 The officials had suspected that Trump or his team were still holding back important documents, they wrote Washington Post citing anonymous sources.
 The FBI is said to have taken twelve boxes

 Meanwhile, it was also revealed that US Attorney General Merrick Garland said he “personally approved” the FBI’s raid on ex-President Donald Trump’s Florida mansion.
 There was a “reasonable reason” for the historically unique action against a former US president, Garland said in Washington on Thursday.
 “The Ministry does not take such a decision lightly.”